barefootwriter/KPU/IDEA/dev/kupaa_fund_app.md

- The Kwantlen Polytechnic University Alumni Association (KPUAA) offers an allocated budget for Kwantlen University events and Kwantlen alumni related events which help further the mission and mandate of the KPUAA to support existing and future Alumni.
+ The Kwantlen Polytechnic University Alumni Association (KPUAA) offers an allocated budget for KPU events and Kwantlen alumni related events which help further the mission and mandate of the KPUAA to support existing and future Alumni.